Lock in the best mortgage deal – check rates now

 The wider global context and economic factors have an impact on mortgage rates in the UK in a number of ways, for example:

-How the Iran conflict could affect UK mortgage rates
+How the Middle East conflict affected UK mortgage rates

 • Oil and gas prices soared following the outbreak of the conflict in the Middle East.